 Awards will be presented at the President's Annual Merit and Service Award reception.

 The awards process has two Stages:

 Stage 1: Members of the campus community are invited to nominate staff and faculty members who demonstrate the best qualities of interculturalization including internationalization and/or indigenization.
 Anyone is permitted to nominate an employee or group of employees, and all completed nomination forms will be accepted.

 Stage 2: Nominees who meet the eligibility criteria will be asked if they would like to accept the nomination and submit a full award portfolio.
 Supporting documentation must be uploaded before the February deadline.
 People and groups who are not nominated in Stage 1 are still encouraged to self-nominate and are welcome to submit portfolios.

-Deadline to upload full portfolio is February 14, 2022
+Deadline to upload full portfolio was February 14, 2023

 |2016||Noawarat (Ann) Cheeptham|